vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/meta.md

 ::: tip

-The theme will use `dayjs` to automatically localize the text of last update time according to the current language.
+The theme will use `Date.toLocaleString(pageLang)` to automatically localize the text of last update time according to the current language.

 :::